krisztianloki/ess_plcfactory/beast_factory/README.md

 *   **--ioc=<ioc_name_as_in_CCDB>**
     *   \[**REQUIRED**\]
-    *   The IOC for whom alarm configuration should be generated
+    *   The IOC for whom alarm configuration should be generated.
+If specified more than once (`--config` becomes mandatory) a single configuration will be generated merging the alarm trees (and alarms) of the IOCs
     *   `--ioc=LEBT-010:Vac-IOC-DAQ001`
 *   **--config=<config_entry_name>**
     *   \[OPTIONAL\]
-    *   Use this name instead of the one specified in the alarm tree
+    *   Use this name instead of the one specified in the alarm tree. **REQUIRED** if `--ioc` is specified more than once
     *   `--config=mytest`
 *   **--ccdb=<directory_of_ccdb_dump_OR_path_to_.ccdb.zip>**
     *   \[OPTIONAL\]